Because librarians are mentors…

 What is the Youth Empowerment Summit?

-The Youth Empowerment Summit is filled with great activities to get you writing the next page in your story.
+The Youth Empowerment Summit is filled with great activities to get teens writing the next page in their life.
 As of 2020, YES is in its 14th year and continues to offer a unique, once-a-year chance to let teens see all the opportunities that lie ahead.

 YES 2020: We Are the Change